xpdota/guide-scratch/general/HealProg.md

 However, this needs to be balanced against making your co-healer dip into less efficient heals.
-For example, instead of a WHM using a Medica II and a Medica I, while the SGE does nothing, you would get slightly higher heal potency out of a Mecica II and a Eukrasian Prognosis.
+For example, instead of a WHM using a Medica II and a Medica I, while the SGE does nothing, you would get slightly higher heal potency out of a Medica II and a Eukrasian Prognosis.

+In addition, you have to consider MP drain.
+Making one healer do all the GCD healing may lead to them using unrealistic amounts of mana.
+While additional piety can cover some amount of increased GCD healing, it is generally not recommended to place the entire burden on one healer.

-However, none of this works unless you coordinate.
+None of this works unless you coordinate.
 If you drop a heal, but your co-healer has to do another GCD heal to compensate, you may not have actually gained anything.
 Planning out heals can be as formal or informal as needed - different things will work best for different groups.
 Generally, you should start with a plan that works, and optimize from there.
 You can experiment with cutting out some heals during raid, but be sure to coordinate with your co-healer so